skx/evalfilter/README.md

 To give a feel for the way it works you may consult the simple example in the file [example_test.go](example_test.go), which filters a list of people by their age.

-There is a second example which implements a custom-function (in golang) which can be called by the script, visible at [example_function_test.go](example_function_test.go).

 ## Sample Use